 In the US peppers are grown as annual plants.
-However, peppers are perennial plats that will grow year-round in a suitable climate.
+However, peppers are perennial plants that will grow year-round in a suitable climate.

 Chile peppers have been used as a food ingredient for at least 8,000 years.

-Chile peppers are native the the Americas and were spread around the world by European explorers.
+Chile peppers are native to the Americas and were spread around the world by European explorers.

-Capsaicin the chemical ingredient that gives Chile peppers their heat is addictive.
-It releases a stream of chemicals into the bloodstream that excite the pleasure centers of the brain.
+Capsaicin, the chemical ingredient that gives Chile peppers their heat, is addictive.
+It releases a stream of chemicals into the bloodstream that excites the pleasure centers of the brain.

 Some Chile pepper varieties can grow as tall as 30 feet high.
 However, the average height of a pepper plant is just under three feet tall.